How Do ACH Payments & ACH Transactions Work?

 What is the Automated Clearing House (ACH) Network?

-The average consumer may not realize they regularly make and receive payment from the Automated Clearing House network (ACH), but this network was responsible for 26.8 billion payments in 2020.
+The average consumer may not realize they regularly make and receive payments from the Automated Clearing House network (ACH), but this network was responsible for 30 billion in payments, totaling nearly $77 trillion in transactions in 2022.

 Electronic transactions have taken over in popularity, and paper checks are starting to feel like a vestige of a bygone era.
 The ACH network is already in use for most organizations in the form of ACH direct deposit payroll and recurring payments done outside of debit and credit transactions.